-The first oddity was that while the ambient temperature was over 100 F, they still felt a disturbing chill that was emanating from somewhere on the ship.
+The first oddity was when the ambient temperature was over 100 F. They felt a disturbing chill that was emanating from somewhere on the ship.

-The second oddity was that the bodies of the dead crewmen had no injuries to account for their deaths and it could also be seen that the bodies were decomposing quicker the normal.
+The second oddity was the bodies of the dead crewmen had no injuries to account for their deaths.
+It could also be seen that the bodies were decomposing quicker the normal.

-The third oddity is that the ship didn’t seem to have suffered any damage itself, which is why the Captain of the Silver Star ordered the S.S.
+The third oddity is the ship didn’t seem to have suffered any damage itself.
+That is why the Captain of the Silver Star ordered the S.S.
 Ourang Medan to be towed back for salvage.

 S.S.
 Ourang Medan: The Ship Without An Origin

-The United States Coast Guard, in May 1952, noted the first official account of the S.S.
-Ourang Medan where there were witness testimonials.
-The testimonials were from the rescue crew and their discovery of the dead crew members with ‘their frozen faces upturned to the sun… staring, as if in fear… the mouths were gaping open and the eyes staring ‘.
+In May 1952, The United States Coast Guard noted the first official account of the S.S.
+Ourang Medan with witness testimonials.
+The testimonials were from the rescue crew and their discovery of the dead crew members.

 What Could The Cargo Hold That Caused The Explosive End Of The S.S.
 Ourang Medan?